Selapian/Gazelle-WebTorrent/README.md

 I have also added Graph Visualization based on Gazelle's "Similar Artists" web, using the powerful Neo4j Java database.

-I am currently waiting for qBitTorrent and libTorrent to add WebTorrent support, so that I can seed 4,000 files Browsers, since BiglyBT and WebTorrent Desktop become unstable after 1,000 torrents.
-After libTorrent pushes WebTorrent to stable, and qBitTorrent adds support, I will update the code with WebTorrent enabled.
+I am currently waiting for qBitTorrent and libTorrent to add WebTorrent support, so that I can seed 4,000 files to Browsers, since BiglyBT and WebTorrent Desktop become unstable after ~1,000 torrents.
+After libTorrent pushes WebTorrent to stable, and qBitTorrent adds WebTorrent support, I will update the code with WebTorrent enabled.

 **AMAZON-APACHE-TEMPLAR**
 I use **Apache** as a reverse proxy and **TEMPLAR** as a client-side router.
 The Apache reverse-proxy and express app are hosted on an **Amazon** EC2 micro-instance.